gonfva/react-native-cookies/README.md

 ## react-native-cookies

-Cookie manager for react native.
+Fork of react-native-cookies.
+It's a cookie manager for react native.

 ### Installation